 Zero Waste Kitchen

-When we audited our kitchen for waste, we noticed that we didn’t actually have much plastic.
-We had 4 plastic containers which we reuse on a regular basis for things such as freezing left overs or storing food in the fridge.
+When we audited our kitchen for waste, we noticed that we didn’t have much plastic.
+We had four plastic containers which we reuse on a regular basis for things such as freezing leftovers or storing food in the fridge.

 That would be the first tip.
 If you have plastic containers for storage, plastic straws, cutlery, serving spoons or anything solid for that matter, don’t throw it out!

 After watching the popular Aussie TV series, War on Waste, we’ve realised that plastics don’t get recycled as often as you think.
 And despite what you hear, plastics don’t get broken down.
-In fact, once a plastic item is made, it is here forever (it takes at least 450 years to decompose and up to 1000 years!).
-If anything, they just become micro plastics in our ocean which then goes back into animals, humans and anything else that accidentally consumes these little particles of plastic.
+In fact, once a plastic item is made, it is here forever (it takes at least 450 years to decompose and sometimes as long as 1,000 years!).
+If anything, they just become microplastics in our ocean which then goes back into animals, humans and anything else that accidentally consumes these little particles of plastic.

 If you have quite a bit of plastic in your kitchen already that you don’t use, see if you can give it away or donate it.